How much does Medicare cost? Do you have to pay for Medicare? Is Medicare Part B free? What will be my Medicare premiums in 2020?

 Just like Part B, your Medicare costs for Part D varies based on income.
 Your Medicare Part D Premiums for 2020 also vary by plan.
 Each state may have 20 or more plans to choose from.

 You can find plans that start around $10 – $15/month in most states.
 This the base premium for Part D.

 You will pay the plans published base premium unless you are in a higher income bracket.
 People with higher incomes pay more for Part D. It’s important to factor this in if you are comparing the potential costs for Medicare Part D against other insurance, such as employer insurance.

 To determine your Medicare cost for Part D drug plans in 2020, review the table below.

 If you find yourself in a higher income bracket because your earlier tax returns showed higher income than you now have after retirement, be sure to read our blog post on how to appeal a higher premium.

 You can learn more about Medicare Part D costs on this page.

 Now if you find all that just a little confusing – don’t worry.
-Our professionals can help you figure out exactly what your premium will be.
+Medicare premium increases happen almost every year, and our professionals can help you figure out exactly what your Medicare costs will be.
 Many people find that Medicare and a supplement costs less than private insurance they had prior to Medicare.
 Either way, you’ll want to get some estimates of your Medicare costs you before you retire.
 This way you can plan ahead to have enough savings for the future.